wp-plugins/nextgen-facebook/readme.txt

 #page { overflow:visible; }
 `

-Note: There is also a known issue with Facebook's "Like" button flyout and the WP Twenty Eleven and Twenty Twelve themes.
-The `<iframe>` flyout created by Facebook's JavaScript (for the "Like" button) gets clipped, and no solution has yet been found.
-Facebook's "Send" button flyout, on the other hand, appears to be unaffected by this issue.
+There is also a known issue with Facebook's "Like" button flyout and the WP Twenty Eleven and Twenty Twelve based themes.
+Including the following CSS in your stylesheet should fix the problem:

+`
+.fb-like span { width:472px !important; }
+`

 = Q. Why are there duplicate Facebook / Google fields on the user profile page? =